 Here are also reported latest updates on cruise law news related to ashore and shipboard crimes still investigated by the police.
-Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, Norovirus, etc.
+Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, virus outbreaks, etc.

 - fire - 2013 (Bredo Shipyard, Bremerhaven Germany)

-- aground - 2005 (near Luroy Island, Norway)
+- aground - 2005 (near Leroy Island, Norway)

-The vessel was previously operated under the names Society Adventurer (1991-1997 by Hanseatic Tours), MS Hanseatic (1997-2018 by Hapag-Lloyd Cruises) and RCGS Resolute (since 2018 by One Ocean Expeditions).
+The vessel was previously operated under the names Society Adventurer (1991-1997 by Hanseatic Tours), MS Hanseatic (1997-2018 by Hapag-Lloyd Cruises) and RCGS Resolute (2018-2019 by One Ocean Expeditions).

 |13 June 2013||Fire Accident|

 (MS Hanseatic) On June 13, 2013, while the vessel was drydocked at Bredo Shipyard (Bremerhaven Germany), a shipyard fire broke.
 The accident caused a drydock delay as additional repairs were required.
-As result, the scheduled for June 17 and July 4 cruises were cancelled.
+As a result, the scheduled for June 17 and July 4 cruises were cancelled.

 |21 August 2005||Ship Grounding|

-(MS Hanseatic) On August 21, 2005, the ship ran aground near Luroy Island (Arctic Norway).
-The accident resulted in a serious hull damage (5 m / 16 ft hole), but the vessel remained stable and proceeded to Bodo Norway.
+(MS Hanseatic) On August 21, 2005, the ship ran aground near Leroy Island (Arctic Norway).
+The accident resulted in serious hull damage (5 m / 16 ft hole), but the vessel remained stable and proceeded to Bodo Norway.
 In Bodo, the cruise was officially cancelled.
 All passengers were disembarked and flown back to Germany.
 The ship had to enter drydock for repairs.